Trends in Flexible Workspace Design

 Key players in the flexible workspace world are WeWork, Workspace, Awfis, SMARTWORKS, BizSpace, Servcorp, IWG, Garage Society, The Great Room, Pacific Workplaces

 Increasing adoption of technology and innovation in digital ways of working were significant drivers for further expansion of the flexible working market.
-As was a surge in self-employment, and freelancer industry growth.
+There was a surge in self-employment and the growth of the freelancer industry.
 Multinational companies also demanded more flexible offices.
+The demand for flexible working spaces has grown by 206% since the beginning of 2020, all around the globe.

 Flexible Workspaces and Productivity

-Research by Savills on how flexible working affects productivity revealed how the UK office layout and new working models have impacted employees.
+Research by Savills in 2019 onhow flexible working affects productivity revealed how the UK office layout and new working models have impacted employees even before the pandemic.
 Their findings were:

 • 19% of participants preferred to work from home, with the majority surveyed (54%) saying they preferred flexible working. ⅓ of participants do not think their companies possess the right technology to allow them to work flexibly.